ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

   - Yellow – Released
   - Red – Completed with issues
   - Gray – Not Started
 - By Direction:
-  - Indicates the logistical flow direction with specific formatting
+  - Shows the logistical flow direction based on a calculated attribute

 ![main-panels](pictures/main-panels.png)